Introduction to 'Creating your marketing strategy'

 - Customer review sites

-These are less common today, compared to online channels.
+Offline channels are less common today, compared to online ones.
 But it’s still good to consider them.
 Users generally trust them more.
-Some have real benefits for specific products or organisations.
-If you have a local focus, these options can help build your client base.
+Some have real benefits for specific products or businesses.
+If you have a local focus, these can help build your client base.
 And they can work well with other channels, as part of a combined approach.

 Let’s look at a few examples.